MechanicalRock/mechanicalrock.github.io/_posts/2020-09-10-centralised-log-management.markdown

 ![Bad Example of Sparse Data](/img/blog/clm/sparse-data.jpg)

 Whilst Elasticsearch is great as a search layer or as part of a centralised log management platform, sometimes organisations want to build consistent data models around their various unconformed data sources.
 This is where this architecture really shines - the raw data is also written to S3 where it can later be processed into a conformed model (to iron out schema differences, clean data) for generalised reporting.
-This processed stage can then be accessible dynamically using tools like AWS Athena, AWS Redshift Spectrum, or Snowflake External Tables.
-This would typically be considered a part of the ***warm storage*** layer.
+This processed stage can then be accessible dynamically using tools such as AWS Athena, AWS Redshift Spectrum, Snowflake External Tables, etc. This would typically be considered a part of the ***warm storage*** layer.

 # Transformation